Articus/DataTransfer/README.md

 - `Articus\DataTransfer\Service::transferFromTypedData`
 - `Articus\DataTransfer\Service::extractFromTypedData`

-Currently, there is only one way to declare metadata - via [Doctrine Annotations](https://www.doctrine-project.org/projects/annotations.html).
-But you can create your own implementation for `Articus\DataTransfer\ClassMetadataProviderInterface` if you want to get metadata from another source.
+Currently, the default way to declare metadata shown in code examples across this documentation is via [Doctrine Annotations](https://www.doctrine-project.org/projects/annotations.html).
+If your project uses PHP 8 you may declare metadata via [attributes](https://www.php.net/manual/en/language.attributes.overview.php) instead (just switch from `Articus\DataTransfer\MetadataProvider\Annotation` to `Articus\DataTransfer\MetadataProvider\PhpAttribute`).
+And you can create your own implementation for `Articus\DataTransfer\ClassMetadataProviderInterface` if you want to get metadata from another source.

 Metadata consists of two parts:
 - strategy - `Articus\DataTransfer\Strategy\StrategyInterface` implementation that knows how **extract**, **merge** and **hydrate** class objects